-• Federal PLUS loans are available to credit worthy parent borrowers.
+Federal PLUS loans are available to credit worthy parent borrowers.
 Loans are made by the Department of Education.
 Repayment of PLUS loans begin within 60 days after final disbursement is made to the school unless the borrower requests a loan forbearance.
-Federal Direct PLUS loans carry a fixed interest rate of 7.21%.
+Federal Direct PLUS loans carry a fixed interest rate of 6.84%.
 All PLUS loans first disbursed prior to July 1, 2006, remain at a variable interest rate that is based on a 91-day T-bill, not to exceed 9%.

-• Eligibility is dependent upon the amount of other financial aid a student receives.
+Eligibility is dependent upon the amount of other financial aid a student receives.
 Federal PLUS loans are not need-based; however, when added to the student's financial aid, the total may not exceed the student's estimated cost of attendance.

-• Under the federal PLUS loan program, a parent may be eligible to borrow up to the difference between university costs and other aid received each academic year.
+Under the federal PLUS loan program, a parent may be eligible to borrow up to the difference between university costs and other aid received each academic year.

 Note: Additional Stafford loans may also be available for dependent students whose parents did not qualify for a PLUS loan.
-A PLUS application must have been denied by a lender prior to a dependent student receiving an unsubsidized loan.
+A PLUS application must have been denied by the Department of Education, under Direct Stafford Loan program, prior to a dependent student receiving an unsubsidized loan.